New research has shown climate change can increase the risk of a heart attack. What can you do to prevent heart disease? Anna Magee reports

 When you think about clogged coronary arteries and heart attacks, what comes to mind?
 Fat old guys?
 Think again.
 Heart disease is a real risk not only for men about also for Britain’s women.

-In fact according to a new study published in the British Medical Journal women are set to catch men up in the heart attack stakes and their cardiovascular system is even more at risk from unhealthy living.
+Women are more at risk for heart disease than you might think.
+According to the British Medical Journal women are set to catch men up in the heart attack stakes and their cardiovascular system is even more at risk from unhealthy living.

 The researchers from Oxford University said that women are more vulberable to risk factors like smoking and high blood pressure due to the way the female body stores fat.

 The study which was published in the British Medical Journal (BMJ) on November 7, 2018, measured 471 998 participants (56% women; mean age 56.2) with no history of cardiovascular disease who were enrolled in the UK Biobank database.